nawab312/AWS/AWS_IAM/Notes.md

 ### Access Advisor ###
 IAM Access Advisor helps to identify which permissions are being used by IAM users, groups, and roles.
 This allows you to review access patterns and potentially reduce unnecessary permissions, following the principle of least privilege.

-- **Principal** in an IAM policy refers to the entity that is allowed or denied access to AWS resources
-  - **IAM Users:** Individual users defined within AWS IAM. `"Principal": {"AWS": "arn:aws:iam::123456789012:user/JohnDoe"}`
-  - **IAM Roles:** Entities that can assume a set of permissions, which can be assumed by users, services, or other AWS resources. `"Principal": {"AWS": "arn:aws:iam::123456789012:role/EC2Role"}`
-  - **AWS Services:** Some AWS services can be principals, such as when you give an S3 bucket permission to be accessed by Lambda or EC2. `"Principal": {"Service": "lambda.amazonaws.com"}`
-  - **AWS Account:** A specific AWS account can also be a principal, allowing resources to be accessed by any user within that account. `"Principal": {"AWS": "arn:aws:iam::123456789012:root"}`